Table of Contents[Hide][Show]

 So, while Whole Foods is right to defend its canola oil from claims of hexane and other forms of contamination, it is still, at the end of the day, canola oil!

-It is just canola oil with a few less issues than its even more icky GMO canola cousin.
-And note, just because Whole Foods or you use a non-gmo canola, non-gmo isn’t organic.
+It is just canola oil with fewer issues than its ickier GMO canola cousin.
+And note, just because Whole Foods or you use GMO-free canola, it still isn’t organic.
 It is still almost certainly sprayed with Roundup and grown with other industrial ag chemicals.
 It will also most likely have a fair bit of genetic contamination from being grown in the same regions as GM canola.

 In the final analysis, there is really little to no redeeming value in consuming canola oil in the diet.
 Anyone who is remotely researched about the benefits of healthy fats quickly realizes this.
 It’s not really even a decent oil to consider for personal care uses like oil pulling either.